Central Cancer Registry Reporting Content IG

 The Health Insurance Portability and Accountability Act (HIPAA, or the Act), P.L.
 104-191, enacted on August 21, 1996, includes provisions related to insurance coverage and a section that is relevant to electronic reporting of healthcare information.
 The regulation implementing the HIPAA privacy provisions allows public health exemptions for disclosure without patient consent of individually identifiable health information.
 A discussion of HIPAA as it relates to reporting to Cancer Registries outlines details relating to HIPAA and cancer reporting.

-The section identifies the business needs and specific user stories outlining the central cancer registry reporting data exchange needs.
+The section identifies the need and specific details of central cancer registry reporting.

 Problem Statement